 Aside from Strangulation, Minimal Impact to Body

-As noted on our research page, one of the markers for suicide in strangulation is that the body is usually in good condition including minimal damage to the neck structures including an unbroken hyoid bone.
-The hyoid is usually broken in homicidal strangulation but rarely broken in suicidal strangulation.
-Yarmolenko's hyoid was unbroken.
+As noted on our research page, one of the markers for suicide in strangulation is that the body is usually in good condition including minimal damage to the neck structures and an unbroken hyoid bone.
 Suicidal strangulation literature notes that other injuries may be linked to additional attempts at suicide prior to the strangling.
 Police told media in the days following Yarmolenko's death that her body was in good condition when they found it.
-While this is a sad detail, it is relevant that the choice was made to place Yarmolenko's body in an open casket prior to her burial.
+No mention of a broken hyoid bone was made during the 2011 trial by the medical examiner who performed the autopsy.
+While this is a sad detail in relation to condition of the body, it is relevant that the choice was made to place Yarmolenko in an open casket prior to her burial.
 An archived news report from May 15, 2008, states the following:

 At a visitation Saturday morning mourners quietly sobbed in front of Yarmolenko's casket, where she laid with her hands folded on top of her yellow sleeveless blouse.
 About 200 gathered for her burial.